1984 Purdue Boilermakers football team

 The 1984 Purdue Boilermakers football team represented Purdue University during the 1984 Big Ten Conference football season.
 Led by third-year head coach Leon Burtnett, the Boilermakers compiled an overall record of 7–5 with a mark of 6–3 in conference play, tying for second place in the Big Ten.
 Purdue was invited to the Peach Bowl, where the Boilermakers lost to Virginia.
 The team played home games at Ross–Ade Stadium in West Lafayette, Indiana.
-The Boilermakers defeated Notre Dame, Ohio State, and Michigan in the same season for the first time in program history.
+The Boilermakers defeated Notre Dame, Ohio State, and Michigan in the same season for the first and only time in college football history.